 Let Nature’s Helper Help You Conserve Water

 For over 19 years, we’ve been the premier choice for sprinkler services in Omaha, providing sprinkler installation and sprinkler system repair services.
 We can design a highly efficient sprinkler system that reduces the amount of water used for your lawn and saves you money.
 We offer complete solutions for every price point.
 At Nature’s Helper, we know just how inefficient many sprinkler and irrigation systems are.
 They consume far more precious water than necessary to maintain your lawn and your garden.
 The primary reason most sprinkler systems are inefficient is due to the fact that they don’t have the optimal water pressure.
 When water pressure is too high, your sprinkler system mists the air instead of producing a proper flow of water that soaks the ground.
 This leads to water evaporating into the air instead of watering your lawn.
 At the core of Nature’s Helper sprinkler installations are our pressure regulating stem (PRS) heads.
 We’re one of the few Omaha sprinkler system installers who use PRS heads, and we’ve tracked our water-saving results since 2007.
-We’re proud to say that in 10 years, by using new irrigation technology, we’ve reduced Omaha water usage by 157,233,900 gallons of sprinkler water!
+We’re proud to say that in 10 years, by using new irrigation technology, we’ve reduced Omaha garden sprinkler water usage by 157,233,900 gallons of water!
 We’re also proud to share each year’s water savings with you:

 - 2007 — 3,057,500 gallons